kj114022/Texton/notes/Previous/FINAL_SUMMARY.md

 - ✅ **Installation**: Complete
 - ✅ **App State**: Running on emulator

-**The Pantheon app is ready for use.
+**The Texton app is ready for use.
 All traces of "Alexandria" have been removed.**